 Garfield County lowers fire restrictions to Stage 1

-— All burn permits are postponed/Canceled until further notice.
+Meanwhile, all burn permits are postponed/canceled until further notice.

-— No smoking except within a designated area, enclosed vehicle or building, a developed area or in an area free of combustibles.
+Smokers must use designated areas, enclosed vehicles or buildings, in a developed area or in an area free of combustibles.

 Support Local Journalism